 Ashley holds a Bachelor of Arts degree in psychology from Smith College and a Masters in Social Work degree from Columbia University.
 She has a certificate in Contemplative Studies through Smith College School for Social Work, has advanced training in Emotional Focused Therapy for Couples (EFT), and is trained in EMDR treatment.
 Ashley worked in community mental health in New York City for ten years and has been living and working in southern New Hampshire since 1997.

 Ashley is a frequent public speaker and workshop teacher.
 Since 1992, she has delivered keynote speeches to professional and community organizations across the country and has taught workshops on the subjects of grief and loss, relationships, parenting, personal empowerment, mindfulness, transitions, stress management and inner peace.

-Ashley and her husband, Dan, have a blended family of five children and five pets.
+Ashley and her husband, Dan (who is also a psychotherapist), have a blended (and now grown) family of five children and four pets.
 She considers her relationship with her husband to be one of the greatest blessings in her life.

 Ashley is also a classically trained soprano and regularly performs with local choral groups and community theatres.
 She currently sings with Amare Cantare, an a cappella group.